triggermesh/test-infra/perf/thrpt-receiver/README.md

   -estimated-total-events uint
         Estimated total number of events to receive.
 Used to pre-allocate memory. (default 100) -profiling
-        Periodically publish the length of the receive queue to Mako.
+        Periodically publish the length of the receive queue to Mako and enable a pprof server on port 8008.
   -recheck-period duration
         Frequency at which the recording of new events is being checked. (default 5s)
 ```